 Many of these headaches and pains can be corrected non-surgically with appliances that help realign the joint.
-Dr. Harkins has been treating patients with TMJ problems for over 20 years with Bite guards, TMJ splints, temporary bite blocks, crown and bridgework and orthodontics.
+Dr. Hancock has been treating patients with TMJ problems for over 20 years with Bite guards, TMJ splints, temporary bite blocks, crown and bridgework and orthodontics.
 The installment of the TMJ 3D Cone beam x-ray machine has opened up new and improved conservative treatments in TMJ disorders.
 This has helped our patients to avoid surgery in most cases.

 Chances are you are looking at this page because you or a family member may have been diagnosed as having TMJ syndrome.
 You can relax.
 Thousands of patients have been diagnosed and treated for TMJ with excellent results.
 Others may have the syndrome, but have no idea that it can be treated.